miracle2k/webassets/docs/django/index.rst

 to be located within ``STATIC_ROOT``.
 It will not use the ``staticfiles`` finder system to locate source files.
-You are expected to call the ``./manage.py collectstatic`` command before running ``./manage.py assets rebuild``.
+You are expected to call the ``./manage.py collectstatic`` command before running ``./manage.py assets build``.
 If you are using automatic rebuilding, changes will currently not be picked up in production until you have run ``collectstatic``.